It’s been months.

 4. Join Pinterest Group Boards

-To find group boards that you can join, you can use a tool like Pin Groupie.
+To find group boards that you can join, you can search Pinterest, and refine your search by selecting "Boards".
+You can also check out a few Facebook groups to find group board creators looking for contributors.
 Keep in mind that you’ll get a ton of rejections when applying for group boards.
 And by rejections what I really mean is silence.
 There will be a ton of people who will never get back to you.
 But every now and then, your hard work will pay off and you’ll be accepted into group boards.

 When I apply for group boards, I typically email the person by clicking the link in their Pinterest account.
 I’ll send a message to let them know why I’d like to join their group and how I’ll be a team player by repinning the posts of others of the group (and I actually do that and you should too).